 Start drizzling water drops and when you see them evaporate within 1-2 seconds that’s when you should begin stir-frying.

 5. Changing the ingredients of this recipe

 This easy chicken stir fry recipe is quite flexible, which means that you can tweak it to your taste.

-So if you don’t like the veggies I used you can switch them with your favorites, like mushrooms, green beans, snow peas, asparagus, carrots, bok chow etc
+So if you don’t like the veggies I used, just swap them with your favorites.
+And here are some of the most popular: mushrooms, green beans, snow peas, asparagus, carrots, bok chow etc

 Finally, I hope that everybody sees now just how easy it is to make chicken and vegetables stir fry in a wok.
 Not to mention healthy!